HaywardMorihara/runtime-code/docs/feature_development_process.md

 1. **Task Start**: Request approval to begin specific task
 2. **Checkmark Completion Cycle** (repeat for each checkmark):
    - Complete the checkmark requirement
+   - **Verify functionality**: Confirm the implementation works as intended
+     - Preferred: Unit tests that validate the behavior
+     - Alternative: Create and run verification scripts
+     - Exception: Request approval to skip verification if not feasible/worthwhile
    - Update `tasks.md` to mark checkmark as completed (✅)
    - Request code review before proceeding to next checkmark
 3. **Task Completion**: